Interesting Facts: EPA’s Clean Power Plan & Clean Water Rule

 The goal of the Clean Water Rule is to protect the streams and wetlands that have been scientifically shown to affect the quality of downstream water.

-– Many people rely on such water sources.
-According to the EPA, one in three Americans get drinking water from streams that were vulnerable to pollution before the Clean Water Rule.
+– Many rely on such water sources.
+According to the EPA, one in three Americans get drinking water from streams.
+These streams were vulnerable to pollution before the Clean Water Rule.

-– Many businesses and industries also rely on fresh water to operate.
-Examples include: fishing, agriculture, manufacturing, and aquatic recreation.
+– Many businesses rely on fresh water to operate.
+Examples include: fishing, agriculture, and aquatic recreation.

 Clean Power Plan

-The goal of the Clean Power plan is to reduce carbon pollution from power plants, while maintaining energy reliability through the development of clean energy.
+The goal of the Clean Power plan is to reduce carbon pollution from power plants, and to also maintain energy reliability through clean energy growth.

 – Petroleum refineries and fossil fuel power plants make up nearly 40 percent of the country’s greenhouse gas emissions.

-– At the time it was published, the EPA estimated that the Clean Power Plan could help reduce pollutants that contribute to the soot and smog that make people sick by over 25 percent.
+– The EPA estimated that the Clean Power Plan could help reduce pollutants that contribute to the soot and smog.
+These pollutants make people sick by over 25 percent.

-– The EPA also estimated that for every dollar invested through the Clean Power Plan, American families could see up to $7 in health benefits.
+– The EPA provides an estimation that for every dollar invested through the Clean Power Plan, American families could see up to $7 in health benefits.

-– The Clean Power Plan does not have one nationwide policy.
+– Finally, the Clean Power Plan does not have one nationwide policy.
 Each state has individual emission reduction goals.
-There are two forms – rate-based and mass-based – either of which can be used by a state in its plan.
+There are two forms – rate-based and mass-based.
+Each state can use either rate as part of their conservation plans.
 This EPA page shows the goals set for each state.

-Both of these policies are extremely dense and complex so we highly encourage you to visit the EPA website to learn more about them.
-The EPA does a great job of summarizing these policies by providing fact sheets on key sections of the policies.
+Both of these policies are very dense and complex.
+We highly encourage you to visit the EPA website to learn more about them.
+The EPA fact sheets does a great job of summarizing these policies.
+There are two sides to every argument so make sure you spend some time learning the pros and cons of each policy.